-Most patients do not need physiotherapy, but some do benefit from physiotherapy advice to work on range of movement exercises and to build up strength and proprioception (knowing where your ankle and foot is positioned without having to look at it).
+Most patients benefit from physio advice to work on range of movement exercises and to build up strength and proprioception (knowing where your ankle is positioned without having to look at it).
+In addition to aiding recovery after a sprain, these exercises also help to minimise recurrent sprains occurring.
+It is important you do these exercises that have been advised.
+You will usually be referred to physiotherapy for their expert input.